Melapress/wp-security-audit-log/readme.txt

 	* 2085: User changed the order of the objects in menu

 * **New WordPress Security Alerts for Scheduled Items**
-	* 2074: User scheduled a post
+	* 2074: User scheduled a post for publishing
-	* 2075: User scheduled a page
+	* 2075: User scheduled a page for publishing
-	* 2076: User scheduled a custom post type
+	* 2076: User scheduled a custom post type for publishing

 * **Bug Fixes**
 	* Fixed an issue where WordPress updated alerts were begin generated repeatedly upon accessing the updates page.
 [Support Ticket](https://wordpress.org/support/topic/weird-update-message-in-logs)